after-eight/regitable/README.md

 ## Prerequisites

-Before you can install and use `reGitable`, you have to install [reMarkable Entware](https://github.com/evidlo/remarkable_entware)!
+Before you can install and use reGitable, you have to install [reMarkable Entware](https://github.com/evidlo/remarkable_entware)!

 The installation is very easy and straight forward, thanks to Evan Widloski at this point.